Our US Visitor Visa Legal Services

 The most common “problem” that arises in the visitor visa application process, is the issue of immigrant intent.
 For the consulate or embassy to issue an individual a visitor visa, “substantial ties” to one’s home country must be demonstrated, to convince the consulate officer that the applicant has a strong likelihood of returning after temporary travel to the United States.
 Substantial ties to one’s home country can be demonstrated through real estate documentation, employment documentation, school attendance documentation, documentation establishing strong community ties such as community association or church involvement, etc. The more documentation that can be submitted to establish substantial ties to one’s home country, the better chance that the application may be approved.
 I can help a client evaluate this criteria and identify documentation and evidence to help meet this strict standard.

-In many cases involving visiting family and friends, the US consulate or embassy may also desire an "invitation and support letter" from the family or friend located inside the United States, confirming the anticipated visit, and agreeing to cover your expenses and housing needs in the United States.
+In many cases involving visiting family and friends, the US consulate or embassy may also desire an “invitation and support letter” from the family or friend located inside the United States, confirming the anticipated visit, and agreeing to cover your expenses and housing needs in the United States.
 Even when such a letter is not expressly “required”, it is often very helpful to your case.
-I can assist clients with the preparation of such letters.
+As a component of my US Visitor Visa legal services, I can assist clients with the preparation of such letters.

 Can Attorney Assistance Help My Process